Burton2000/Burton2000.github.io/_posts/2017-1-3-Hash-Table.md

 ---
 layout: post
 title: What is a hash table?
+published: true
 ---

-What is a hash table?
+Link to website explaining what a hash table is.

 http://thispointer.com/what-is-hashing-and-hash-table/